-Accountability: within UBS Bank (Canada) for compliance with the Principles;
+Accountability: within UBS Bank for compliance with the Principles;

-Identifying Purposes: awareness within UBS Bank (Canada) about why it collects personal information and communication with you about these purposes;
+Identifying Purposes: awareness within UBS Bank about why we collect personal information and communication with you about these purposes;

-Consent: you must consent to the collection, use and disclosure of your personal information by UBS Bank (Canada);
+Consent: you must consent to our collection, use and disclosure of your personal information;

-Limiting Collection: only that information necessary for identified purposes may be collected;
+Limiting Collection: only that information necessary for our identified purposes may be collected;